MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 ![Apply button](../images/wpa/use/apply-reset.png)

-#### To save custom settings and filters for later use
+#### To save custom settings and applied filters for later use

-After you change one or more page settings or add one of more filters, you can select the **ellipsis** (**...**) next to **Page settings** > **Save current settings** to save these chart settings or filter for later use.
+After you change one or more page settings or add one of more filters, you can select the **ellipsis** (**...**) next to **Page settings** > **Save current settings** to save these chart settings or applied filters for later use.

 The next time you open Explore in Workplace Analytics, it shows the charts with the default page settings and filters.
-To view the custom chart settings you saved earlier, select **Load saved settings**.
+To view the custom chart settings saved from earlier, select **Load saved settings**.

 ![Save settings](../images/wpa/use/save-page-settings.png)